kyegomez/swarms/README.md

 ## `SwarmRouter`
 The `SwarmRouter` class is a flexible routing system designed to manage different types of swarms for task execution.
-It provides a unified interface to interact with various swarm types, including `AgentRearrange`, `MixtureOfAgents`, `SpreadSheetSwarm`, `SequentialWorkflow`, and `ConcurrentWorkflow`.
-We will be continuously adding more and more swarm architectures here as we progress with new architectures.
+It provides a unified interface to interact with various swarm types, including `AgentRearrange`, `MixtureOfAgents`, `SpreadSheetSwarm`, `SequentialWorkflow`, and `ConcurrentWorkflow`, and `AsyncWorkflow`.
+We will be continuously adding more and more swarm architectures here as we progrFess with new architectures.

 #### Attributes:
 - `name` (str): Name of the SwarmRouter instance.